 Note that criminal laws change from time to time and can sometimes be complicated.
 It may be a good idea to consult an experienced Georgia criminal defense attorney if you have questions about your specific situation.

-Get a Free Assault and Battery Case Review
+Get Professional Legal Help With Your Assault and Battery Case

 Assault and battery, which usually are charged together, are treated as serious crimes against an individual.
-Conviction on such charges can not only lead to stiff sentences but also can impact one's life down the road.
-Make sure you have a strong defense lawyer working on your behalf.
-Get started today with a free initial evaluation of your charges.
+Conviction on such charges can not only lead to stiff sentences, fines, and probation periods, but also can impact one's life down the road.
+If you're facing these charges, it's in your best interests to work with a skilled Georgia defense attorney.

 Contact a qualified attorney.